Plantlyfe/Plantlyfe/README.md

 Beyond my professional work, I’ve built a home lab to replicate enterprise networking environments, where I configure and troubleshoot VLANs, DHCP, SNMP, virtualization, and Active Directory.
 This hands-on approach has strengthened my problem-solving skills and reinforced my ability to optimize network infrastructures.

-My CCNA certification has solidified my networking expertise, and I am currently pursuing CompTIA Security+ to expand my cybersecurity skill set.
+My CCNA certification has solidified my networking expertise, and I am currently pursuing CompTIA Security+ to expand my skill set.
 Additionally, I am exploring SIEM tools, Python for network automation, and BGP configuration to further enhance my capabilities.

 I am always looking for new challenges, opportunities to innovate, and ways to push the boundaries of efficiency, security, and performance.